mikkokam/NUI/README.md

 Output: transform a DOM element by any combo of 'translateX', 'translateY', 'translateZ', 'rotateX','rotateY','rotateZ','scale', 'scaleX','scaleY'.
 Apply multipliers (magnitude and reversing effects) and functions.

-Ideally triggers events to chain actions.
+Triggering events during and after to chain actions would be great.

 ###Physics
 To make elements behave in a natural way, plain CSS animations and transitions are not enough.
-A physics engine is needed.
+We feel a physics engine is needed even for an UI.

 A physics engine calculates the interactions using real properties.
 Many projects link this with an external renderer to draw the results on a HTML5 canvas element.
-In this project, we intend to test linking the engine with plain DOM elements, to better utilize frameworks like Angular and Ionic.
+In this project, we intend to test linking the engine with plain DOM elements, to better use the frameworks like Angular and Ionic.

 ####Engine
 Testing the old Box2 ([Box2dWeb](https://code.google.com/p/box2dweb/wiki/BasicUsage)) currently, but might be wise to switch to [LiquidFun](http://google.github.io/liquidfun/) or something completely different (native js or even 3d).

 LiquidFun enables particles, liquids and elastic bodies while maintaining compatibility with Box2D.
-To replace Box2dWeb with LiquidFun will not be a big task.
+To replace Box2dWeb with LiquidFun might not be a big task.